- September 25, 1991

 After several impressive results, Alex was tested at Jerez circuit with Sauber Formula 1 team which was a preparation for his departure to Europe.
 Surprisingly, the young American decided to compete in the International Formula Master championship, driving for Hitech Racing.
 After just two rounds, Rossi moved to ISR Racing with which he remained until the end of the season in which he scored three wins, at Brno, Spa and Imola, and a total of five podiums.
 He finished 4th overall.

 For the season of 2010, Alexander moved to GP3 Series, driving for ART Grand Prix, one of the most consistent teams of the series.
 Again, Rossi did pretty good job.
-He won 2 out of 15 races, had other three podiums before finishing 4th overall, behind Esteban Gutierrez, Robert Wickens, and Nico Muller.
+He won two out of 15 races, had other three podiums before finishing 4th overall, behind Esteban Gutierrez, Robert Wickens, and Nico Muller.
 He also appeared in Formula Renault 3.5 Series race which was a preparation for the following year.

 In 2011, driving for Fortec Motorsport, Rossi took 3rd place in Formula Renault 3.5 Series, with two wins, at Aragon and Circuit Paul Ricard, and a total of five podiums.
 He finished behind Wickens and Jean-Eric Vergne but was the best-placed rookie driver.
 He stayed in the series for another year, driving for Arden Caterham, but the results were far below the ones achieved a year before.